Russ Hodges: 1951 Bobby Thomson home run call

-On October 16, 2014, the Giants won the National League pennant on a three-run walk-off homer by Travis Ishikawa, and Fox broadcaster Joe Buck quoted the line as the ball landed in the right-field stands.
+On October 16, 2014, the eventual World Series champion Giants won the National League pennant on a three-run walk-off homer by Travis Ishikawa, and Fox broadcaster Joe Buck quoted the line as the ball landed in the right-field stands.
+However, Giants radio broadcaster Jon Miller on KNBR radio yelled, "Good-bye, a home run for the game and for the pennant!
+The Giants have won the pennant!...Travis Ishikawa with the Bobby Thomson moment."

-This historic call is also preserved at the Hall of Fame at the graphic aspect with the original score sheet Hodges was personally logging.
+This historic call is also preserved at the Hall of Fame, in the form of the original score sheet Hodges was personally logging.
 Under Thomson's name in the ninth inning slot, there begins a long streak across the entire score sheet where Hodges, pencil to the paper awaiting the outcome of the at-bat, jumped up in excitement, and his pencil-holding hand streaked across his score sheet, unintentionally capturing the moment.

 In the film The Godfather, Sonny Corleone is listening to this broadcast on his car radio when he is murdered at a toll booth.
 The broadcast is also used in an episode of M*A*S*H and has been fictionalised in the first chapter of Don DeLillo's epic magnum opus novel, Underworld, (published separately as a novella under the title Pafko at the Wall.)

 In the film Parental Guidance, Artie Decker (Billy Crystal) plays the broadcast for his grandson Turner (Joshua Rush), as a way of boosting his self-esteem due to his speech impediment.
 At the end of the film, Turner delivers the commentary at his sister's recital without a single stutter, receiving a standing ovation.

 Later career

 When the Giants moved to San Francisco in 1958, Hodges followed the club west.
 He continued working for the team through 1970, when he retired.
 His signature home run call was, "Bye-Bye, Baby!", a phrase that was set to music as the Giants' theme song during the 1960s.
 It had previously been the name of another song.

 Hodges was also the lead announcer for Pabst Blue Ribbon Bouts on CBS from 1948 to 1955.
-The most famous fight called by Hodges was Muhammad Ali vs. Sonny Liston, one of the most anticipated, watched, and controversial fights in boxing history.
-Some other fights Hodges called include Beau Jack vs. Ike Williams, Joe Louis vs. Ezzard Charles, Sugar Ray Robinson vs. Jake LaMotta, Floyd Patterson vs. Hurricane Jackson, and Joe Louis vs. Cesar Brion.
+The most famous fight called by Hodges was Sonny Liston vs. Cassius Clay, one of the most anticipated, watched, and controversial fights in boxing history.
+Some other fights Hodges called include Beau Jack vs. Ike Williams, Ezzard Charles vs. Joe Louis, Sugar Ray Robinson vs. Jake LaMotta, Floyd Patterson vs. Hurricane Jackson, and Joe Louis vs. Cesar Brion.
 Hodges, who had played halfback for the University of Kentucky before suffering a broken ankle in his sophomore year, also broadcast professional and college football at various times in his career, including several years in which he teamed with Giants partner Lon Simmons to call San Francisco 49ers radio broadcasts.